Official Government Website

 Planning Phase

 DEQ is partnering with the University of Idaho McClure Center for Public Policy Research to lead the planning phase of the Gem State Air Quality Initiative.
-DEQ and the McClure Center will develop a Priority Plan by March 1, 2024, and a Comprehensive Plan by summer 2025 to carry out this initiative.
+The planning phase commits Idaho to three deliverables over the next four years:

 Priority Plan